Sharon Salzberg on opening to the truth of suffering, the core of the Buddha’s teaching.

 There are times in our lives when we too wish we could change the ending of the story.
 Sometimes we lose what we care about, we are separated from those we love, our bodies fail us as we get older, we feel helpless or hurt, or our lives just seem to be slipping away.
 These are all aspects of dukkha, one of the principal teachings of the Buddha.
 Dukkha means suffering, discontent, unsatisfactoriness, hollowness, change.

-The Buddha said, “All I teach is suffering and the end of suffering.”
+It’s often said that the Buddha simply taught about “suffering and the end of suffering.”
 Suffering in his teaching does not necessarily mean grave physical pain, but rather the mental suffering we undergo when our tendency to hold onto pleasure encounters the fleeting nature of life, and our experiences become unsatisfying and ungovernable.

 When I was first in India and heard the Buddha’s teaching on suffering, I felt as though I was being handed a precious gift.
 Finally, someone was speaking openly about how things really are.
 Suffering does exist.
 While there is great pleasure in this world, there is also a great deal of pain.
 There are wonderful times of coming together, and there are also partings and losses.
 There is birth and also death.
 I felt like I was hearing the truth for the first time, a truth that no one else had wanted to talk about.